isolutionsag/aspnet-react-bff-proxy-example/README.md

 1. Open the solution and launch the server app in Kestrel.
 1. Run the client app at /src/Client by running `npm install` then `npm run dev`
-1. Access the Application at `localhost:5001`
+1. Access the application at `localhost:5001`

 ### production mode